Find out about great alternatives to care home jobs that help you stay in social care, but with more job benefits.

 The Benefits Of Becoming A Live-in Carer

-Becoming a live-in carer comes with no time restrictions, job restrictions or other issues commonly associated with working in a residential care home.
-A person working within live-in care is able to fully apply their skills and compassion to the client they are working for.
+Becoming a live-in carer comes with no time restrictions or other issues commonly associated with working in a residential care home.
+A person working within live-in care can fully apply their skills and compassion to the client they are working for.

 When you work within live-in care you are able to: